guaguabujianle/MGraphDTA/README.md

 # MGraphDTA: Deep Multiscale Graph Neural Network for Explainable Drug-target binding affinity Prediction
+This work has been accepted by Chemical Science.
 ## Dataset

 All data used in this paper are publicly available can be accessed here: